Tehching Hsieh: Tehching Hsieh 1986–1999 (Thirteen Year Plan)

-At the beginning of this epic piece, Hsieh declared, "Will make Art during this time.
+At the outset, Hsieh declared, "Will make Art during this time.
 Will not show it publicly."
 This plan began on his 36th birthday, 31 December 1986, and lasted until his 49th birthday, 31 December 1999.

 At the end, on 1 January 2000 he issued his concluding report, "I kept myself alive.
 I passed the December 31st, 1999."
 The report consisted of cutout letters pasted onto a single sheet of paper.

 Philosophy

-His pieces are not feats of stamina nor consciously motivated by a desire to suffer (although they have been described as ordeals), but rather are explorations of time and of struggle.
-According to the American cultural critic Steven Shaviro, Hsieh's work can be seen as being about imprisonment, solitude, work, time, homelessness, exposure, marriage / human relations, and the way in which art and life are related.
+Hsieh's pieces are not feats of stamina nor consciously motivated by a desire to suffer (although they have been described as ordeals), but rather are explorations of time and of struggle.
+According to the American cultural critic Steven Shaviro, Hsieh's work can be seen as being about imprisonment, solitude, work, time, homelessness, exposure, marriage, human relations, and the way in which art and life are related.
 The artist himself states his work is about "wasting time and freethinking".

-A little after 1999, he declared he was no longer an artist.
+A little after 1999, Hsieh declared he was no longer an artist.
 He has, however, continued to give interviews to an art audience.
 He has expressed that he likes the work of Praxis (Delia Bajo and Brainard Carey).

-Influences on contemporary artists
+Influence on contemporary artists

-In 2001, André Éric Létourneau embarked on a 16-year-long art project during which he meets 198 different persons unknown to him and spends a day with each of them, searching for a place to keep a three-minute silence for one of the countries in the world.

 In 2014, Benjamin Bennett embarked on a series of live actions broadcast by streaming on the Web named Sitting and Smiling.
 For each section he stares motionless in front of the camera for a period of four hours, twice a week without pause since the project started.
 He told Vice magazine that he was inspired by Hsieh's work.

 Personal life

-Hsieh currently lives in Clinton Hill, Brooklyn.
-Ai Weiwei is a former landlord and an old friend.
+Hsieh lives in Clinton Hill, Brooklyn.
+Ai Weiwei is a former tenant and an old friend.